damienbowersock/Kubiya-Docs/How-To/ht_knowledge.md

 ## Testing Knowledge

-To test your newly trained knowledge, simple issue the
+To test your newly trained knowledge, simple issue the natural language command that you trained.